blefo/FSRLearning/README.md

 # Python FSRLeaning

 FSRLeaning is a python library for feature selection using the reinforcement learning approach.
-The library is intended to be easy to use and efficient in the feature selection problem.
+The library is designed to be easy to use and efficient in the feature selection problem.
+The library is designed to select the most relevant feature from a very large number of features.

 ## Installation